Meet our Members

 Telephone c/o SDNPA 01730 814810

-Steve McAuliffe is one of the three Green Party Councillors representing the Arundel & Walberton Ward at Arun District Council.
+Steve is appointed to the SDNPA by Arun District Council where he represents the Arundel & Walberton Ward.
 He is an ex-British Army Air Corps soldier and a retired ecologist, arborist and environmental management consultant.
-He graduated from the University of Sussex with a BSc (Hons) in Ecology and Conservation and is currently studying at the University of Brighton for a Master’s Degree focusing on protected species legislation and anthropogenic impact mitigation.
-Steve lives in Fontwell and is Vice Chair of the General Purposes committee at Walberton Parish Council.
-Golf and lawn bowls are preferred pass-times as are hiking and biking the South Downs National Park and the surrounding landscape.
+He graduated from the University of Sussex with a BSc (Hons) in Ecology and Conservation and holds a Master’s Degree from the University of Brighton where he undertook research into protected species legislation and anthropogenic impact mitigation.
+Steve is now a Doctoral Researcher at the University of Brighton focusing on wildlife impacts arising from mechanical wave propagation in forest habitats.

 Declaration of Members Disclosable Pecuniary Interests